tiivik/LambdaZipper/readme.md

 # Python 3.6 Package Creator for AWS Lambda

 ## Quick start
-`docker run --rm -v $(pwd):/package w3d/lambda MYPACKAGE`
+`docker run --rm -v $(pwd):/package tiivik/lambdazipper MYPACKAGE`

 for example

-`docker run --rm -v $(pwd):/package w3d/lambda numpy`
+`docker run --rm -v $(pwd):/package tiivik/lambdazipper numpy`

-Result is a `pythonpackage.zip` that can be added as a Lambda Layer or extracted into your existing Lambda deployment package.
+Result is a `packagename.zip` that can be added as a Lambda Layer or extracted into your existing Lambda deployment package.

 ---